paulshryock/release-bump/README.md

 Handle version bump tasks for a code release.
 Use `unreleased` in your Changelog and docblock comments, and Release Bump will automatically bump it to the correct release version.

+**This package writes to your file system.**

+- ☝️ Only does one thing
-- 🔋 0 dependencies
+- 🔋 Zero production dependencies
-- ⌨️ CLI is 6kb
+- ⌨️ CLI is <6kb
-- 🔌 API is 4kb
+- 🔌 API is <4kb
+- 🤙 ESM and Common JS available

 > Release Bump 1.x and 2.x are officially deprecated and no longer supported.
 Please use Release Bump 3.x or higher.